keithfma/uncertaintext/README.md

 </body>
 ```

-You will also want to update styling so that uncertaintext elements use a monospace font.
-Otherwise,
-unequal character widths will play havoc with your layout when the values are updated:

-:warning:TODO: add example:warning:

-Then, define your uncertain numerical values as probability distributions and uncertext will insert and
+Then, define your uncertain numerical values as probability distributions and
-update the displayed vaules.
+uncertaintext will insert and update the displayed vaules.

 Each uncertain value should be a `<span>` element with the following attributes:
  * class=uncertaintext: required, marks the span element for uncertaintext to find and update